ElisVoid333/VR_Tactile/ReadMe.txt

 Start on VRTactile_IDnumber_input or you will run into Object Reference ERRORS

 ## To Change Conditions ##
-To toggle between left controller mug and left controller hand.
+To toggle between left controller mug and left controller hand in the 4th condition.
 Go to the heirarchy:

 OVRCamerRig